Aby-shibu/Aby-shibu/README.md

 ### 🚀 About Me
 - 🎓 **BCA Graduate** passionate about technology and innovation.
 - 💻 Skilled in **HTML, CSS, Bootstrap, JavaScript, PHP, and SQL**.
-- 🤖 Currently diving deep into **AI & ML** through self-learning and ICTAK Certified Specialist course.
+- 🤖 Currently diving deep into **AI & ML** through self-learning
 - 🖥️ Interested in **frontend development, full-stack projects, and AI applications**.
-- 🌱 Working on practical projects like **Online Medical Consultation Platform** and landing pages for businesses.
 - 🎯 Career goal: **AI Developer** with strong software engineering fundamentals.

 ---